Opt-out Preferences

 Is an Environmental Engineering Degree Hard?

-Earning a Degree in Environmental Engineering is not hard!
-In fact, it is truly an interdisciplinary degree so students can find any number of areas to specialize in that genuinely interest them.
+Earning a Degree in Environmental Engineering is an interdisciplinary degree.
+Students can find any number of areas to specialize in that genuinely interest them.
 Graduates with a Degree in Environmental Engineering can find employment across many fields including:

 • Agricultural Sciences